sherryyy19/agentic-ai-chatbot/README.md

 Create a .env file to store your private API keys for Groq, Tavily, and OpenAI.
 ### Phase-1 (Create AI Agent)

-1. Create an ai_agent.py file, Setup LLM Tools and AI Agent with Search Tool Functionality.
+1. Create an ai_agent.py file, and set up LLM Tools and AI Agent with Search Tool Functionality.
-2. Install these Dependencies with Pipenv:
+2. Install these Dependencies in phase-1 with pipenv:
-   `langchain_groq` `langchain_openai` `langchain_community` `langgraph`
+   `pipenv install langchain_groq langchain_openai langchain_community langgraph`

 ### Phase-2 (Setup Backend with FastAPI)

-1. Setup Pydantic Model (Schema Validation).
+1. create a backend.py file and set up the Pydantic Model (Schema Validation).
 2. Setup AI Agnet from FrontEnd Request.
 3. Run the App and explore Swaggers UI docs.
+4. Install these Dependencies in phase-2 with pipenv:
+   `pipenv install fastapi uvicorn`

 ### Phase-3 (Setup FrontEnd)

 1. Setup UI with Streamlit.